yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-01-most-handsome.md

 layout: post
 title: "The Most Handsome Man Alive"
 author: "Xiaofeng"
+excerpt_separator: <!--more-->
 tags: [Random]
 ---

-I did a quick search today, since we all know Google doesn't lie, so this must be true then:
+I did a quick search today, since we all know Google doesn't lie.. <!--more--> so this must be true then:

 ![search](../assets/images/20210401/search.jpg)